GP2Engine/SmartAlert/README.md

 fix is very important in this app, we are using a broader strategy for acquiring a more reliable GPS fix by using both GPS and Network and in case both fail after a predetermined timeout, then seek of the device's last location.

+* # To be done #
+- Various optimizations in the code and small reduction on the app's size.

+- Better authentication system.

+- Direct connection to the firebase also for the logs.

 More details to follow.